android/sunflower/README.md

 ## Features

-Sunflower's [plant details screen](app/src/main/java/com/google/samples/apps/sunflower/PlantDetailFragment.kt) is built with Compose.
+Sunflower's [plant details screen](app/src/main/java/com/google/samples/apps/sunflower/PlantDetailFragment.kt) is built with Compose as well as the [plant list item](app/src/main/java/com/google/samples/apps/sunflower/compose/plantlist/PlantListItemView.kt) view within a `RecyclerView`.

 All Compose code can be found in the `compose` [folder](app/src/main/java/com/google/samples/apps/sunflower/compose).

-As Compose cannot render HTML code in `Text` yet.
+**Note**: As Compose cannot render HTML code in `Text` yet.
 The `AndroidViewBinding` API is used to embed a `TextView` in Compose.
-See the PlantDescription composable in the [PlantDetailView file](app/src/main/java/com/google/samples/apps/sunflower/compose/plantdetail/PlantDetailView.kt).
+See the `PlantDescription` composable in the

-### Known issues

-* The replacement of the `CollapsingToolbarLayout` behavior should be done with `ConstraintLayout` after [this bug](https://issuetracker.google.com/159103817) is fixed.
+[PlantDetailView file](app/src/main/java/com/google/samples/apps/sunflower/compose/plantdetail/PlantDetailView.kt).

 ## Requirements